psynaptic/bash_kit/readme.md

 Do yourself and other users a favour by unifying our command line workflows, and save some carpal tunnel in the process!

-* Installation
-  * Download bash kit
-  * Append variables to your bash profile
-  * Source your bash profile
-* Usage
-  *

 ##Installation

 ###Download bash kit